davidbreitzmann/biohacking/Minutes/README.md

 discussing plans for aquaponics

-sarah aka Siren-Siren suggested ahving
+sarah aka Siren-Siren offered hosting a garden for growing aquaponics/vegatables/mushrooms with condition of half of the yield.

 each container for the plant that is growing.